 Your canceled check is your receipt.
 Membership fees and donations are not tax deductible

 The 2017 Reunion will be held 20-23 Sept 2017 in Warwick, RI at the Crowne Plaza Hotel Warwick.
 For applications, send an e-mail to George Meoli.
-A PDF version of the application will be available here at a later date.
+Or, click here to immediately open a copy of the registration that you can fill out and send in.

 The 2015 Reunion, held at the Crowne Plaza Hotel in Foster City, CA (San Francisco Bay area), was held 4-6 September.
 A great time was had by all.